The genocide of the Armenians

 WAR AND GENOCIDE

 The First World War inaugurated new practices of violence targeting civilian populations, mass massacres legitimized in the name of higher ideals.
-The war has asserted itself as a propitious framework.
-The emblematic case of the Armenians, aimed at the own subjects of a state declared "internal enemies" by the state of which they are citizens, inaugurated the genocidal "modernity" of the 20th century.
+The war has established itself as a propitious framework.
+The emblematic case of the Armenians, targeting the own subjects of a state declared "internal enemies" by the state of which they are citizens, inaugurated the genocidal "modernity" of the 20th century.

 TOWARDS A PROJECT FOR THE TOTAL ERADICATION OF ARMENIANS